theblixguy/aepsdk-target-ios/Documentation/AEPTarget.md

 This API gets the Target user identifier.

-The tnt Id is returned in the network response from Target after a successful call to `prefetchContent` API or `retrieveLocationContent` API, which is then persisted in the SDK.
-The persisted tnt Id is used in subsequent Target requests until a different tnt Id is returned from Target, or a new tnt Id is set using `setTntId` API.
+The tnt ID is returned in the network response from Target after a successful call to `prefetchContent` API or `retrieveLocationContent` API, which is then persisted in the SDK.
+The persisted tnt ID is used in subsequent Target requests until a different tnt ID is returned from Target, or a new tnt ID is set using `setTntId` API.

 ### Swift